Skip to main content

 Voices

-The voices command is a simple yet useful commmand to display all of the different text-to-speech voices Scriptly offers!
+The voices command is a simple yet useful commmand to display all of the different text-to-speech voices Scriptly offers (including in different languages)!

 Typing the voices command with a specified language, such as English, will display all the voices available for the given language.